 Understand total cholesterol

-There are two types of cholesterol; they are HDL-C and LDL-C. Additionally; each lipoprotein has triglyceride's loads.
+There are two types of cholesterol.
+They are HDL-C and LDL-C. Additionally; each lipoprotein has triglyceride loads.

 TC = LDL-C + HDL-C + VLDL-C;

-Generally, Friedewald Formula is used to calculate VLDL & LDL from total, HDL and triglycerides.
+Friedewald Formula is useful to calculate VLDL from triglycerides.
+It calculate LDL from the total, HDL and calculated VLDL.